Dalibor Đurđević: Last games as the team (2018-2019)

-The next big game was on October 16th, 2018 at Stade de France as France team came back from a goal down to beat Germany 2-1 in the UEFA Nations League.
+The next big game was on October 16, 2018, at Stade de France as France team came back from a goal down to beat Germany 2-1 in the UEFA Nations League.

 Their appearance in Champions League play-offs was on where Benfica played with PAOK FC (1:1).

-In the group stage they were in charge of PSV Eindhoven vs Inter Milan (1:2), Manchester United FC vs. Juventus FC (0:1) and FC Barcelona vs Tottenham Hotspur FC (1:1) on December 11th 2018, what was their last CL game.
+In the group stage they were in charge of PSV Eindhoven vs Inter Milan (1:2), Manchester United FC vs. Juventus FC (0:1) and FC Barcelona vs Tottenham Hotspur FC (1:1) on December 11, 2018, what was their last UEFA Champions League game.

-On February 14th, 2019 Mažić, Ristić, and Đurđević were in charge of the Round of 32 game UEFA Europa League FC Zürich vs SSC Napoli (1:3), which was their final international appearance as a team.
+On February 14, 2019, Mažić, Ristić, and Đurđević were in charge of the Round of 32 game UEFA Europa League FC Zürich vs SSC Napoli (1:3), which was their final international appearance as a team.

 At the beginning of 2019 Mažić continued his professional career as the Chinese Football Association (CFA) referee, while Ristić and Đurđević became a part of the Saudi Professional League.